NVIDIA/aistore/docs/etl.md

 | `python3` | `python:3.8.5` is used to run the code. |

 More *runtimes* will be added in the future, with the plans to support the most popular ETL toolchains.
-Still, since the number of supported  *runtimes* will always remain somewhat limited, there's always the second way: build your own ETL container and deploy it via [`init` request](#init-request).
+Still, since the number of supported  *runtimes* will always remain somewhat limited, there's always the second way: build your own ETL container and deploy it via [*init spec* request](#init-spec-request).

-### `init` request
+### *init spec* request

-`Init` request covers all, even the most sophisticated, cases of ETL initialization.
+*Init spec* request covers all, even the most sophisticated, cases of ETL initialization.
 It allows running any Docker image that implements certain requirements on communication with the cluster.
-The 'init' request requires writing a Pod specification following specification requirements.
+The *init spec* request requires writing a Pod specification following specification requirements.

-For detailed step-by-step tutorial on `init` request, please see [MD5 ETL playbook](/docs/tutorials/etl/compute_md5.md).
+For detailed step-by-step tutorial on *init spec* request, please see [MD5 ETL playbook](/docs/tutorials/etl/compute_md5.md).

 #### Requirements